participedia/frontend/README.md

 ## Development Approach

-React, redux where appropriate; react-router for all routes; `react-intl` localization (all copy should be localized).
+React where appropriate; react-router for all routes; `react-intl` localization (all copy should be localized).
 `Auth0` for authentication.
 Material-ui as baseline UI framework.

 ### Requirements